vk-cs/docs-public/docs/en/computing/iaas/how-to-guides/packer/packer.md

       {note:info}

-      When creating a VM, specify the availability zone in which the disk should be created.
+      When creating a VM, specify the availability zone in which the disk must be created.
 Detailed information about the syntax of the configuration file in the [official Packer documentation](https://developer.hashicorp.com/packer/docs/templates/hcl_templates).

       {/note}